Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Introduction

-As shown in Figure~\ref{fig:embed2}, we aim to construct \emph{robust regions} (orange circles) for points in the contextual embedding space.
-During the training, the robust model is encouraged to output similar values for points in the same robust region.
-Therefore, even if some translated words are not aligned very well in the embedding space, the robust model can still have similar predictions as long as the robust regions cover the representations of translated words.
-Accordingly, the performance of zero-shot cross-lingual transfer can be improved.
+In this work, we start from another point of view to improve zero-shot cross-lingual transfer performance.
+We aim to make the multilingual encoders robust such that they can tolerate a certain amount of noise in the input embeddings.
+More specifically, as shown in Figure~\ref{fig:embed2}, we target to construct \emph{robust regions} (orange circles) for embeddings in the multilingual embedding space.
+During training, the robust model is expected to output similar predictions for embeddings in the same robust region.
+Therefore, as long as similar words in different languages fall into the same robust region, even if they are not perfectly aligned, the model can still have similar predictions for them.

-In this work, we first show that when a cross-lingual transfer model fails to transfer the learned knowledge from a source language to a target language, the case is similar to an \emph{adversarial example}.
-Motivated by this, we study two widely used robust training methods, which are usually used for defending adversarial examples, to learn the desired robust model: (1) adversarial training \cite{Goodfellow15advtrain1,Madry18advtrain2} and (2) randomized smoothing \cite{Cohen19randomized,Ye20safer}.
-The experimental results demonstrate that robust training indeed improves the performance of zero-shot cross-lingual transfer.
-In addition, our analysis shows that the improvements become significant when the source language and the target language are more different.
+To learn the robust model, we first draw connections between adversarial examples \cite{Li20attack1,Garg20attack2,Jin20attack3} and the failure cases of zero-shot cross-lingual transfer, and then study two widely used robust training methods to learn the robust model: (1) adversarial training \cite{Goodfellow15advtrain1,Madry18advtrain2} and (2) randomized smoothing \cite{Cohen19randomized,Ye20safer}.
+Both of them can make the model robust against perturbations in the input embeddings by modifying the training objective when fine-tuning model for the downstream task.
+For randomized smoothing, we also adopt the data augmentation approach \cite{Ye20safer} to learn the robust model.

+We perform experiments on two cross-lingual text classification tasks, paraphrase identification and natural language inference\footnote{Our code is available at \url{https://github.com/uclanlp/Robust-XLT}}.
+The experimental results demonstrate that robust training indeed improves the performance of zero-shot cross-lingual transfer on the classification benchmarks: PAWS-X \cite{Yang19pawsx} and XNLI \cite{Conneau18xnli}.
+On average the cross-lingual transfer performance improves by 2.1 and 1.6 points on PAWS-X and XNLI, respectively.
+In addition, we show that robust training remarkably improves \emph{generalized} cross-lingual transfer \cite{Lewis20mlqa}.
+In this setting, the pair of input sentences in the text classification tasks belong to two different languages, e.g., paraphrase prediction for a pair of sentences in English and Korean.